flinker-app/docsfx/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 ![Return to the tab settings](/_media/teams-apps-ifc-viewer-tab-settings-to-connect-with-your-files.png)

-Paste the copied IFC file links, and save the settings.
-Pasting IFC file links from SharePoint or Teams ensures that these files will load automatically whenever the tab is opened.
+Paste the copied file links, and save the settings.
+Pasting file links from SharePoint or Teams ensures that these files will load automatically whenever the tab is opened.

 ![Paste IFC File Links and Save](/_media/teams-apps-ifc-viewer-tab-settings-paste-ifc-file-links-and-save.png)

 ### Done!
 IFC Files Load Automatically
-IFC files will load automatically according to the settings whenever you open the tab.
+IFC and BCF files will load automatically according to the settings whenever you open the tab.
 You can restrict upload permissions by adjusting SharePoint settings or using the Protect App.

 ![IFC Files from Settings Load Automatically](/_media/teams-apps-ifc-viewer-ifc-files-from-settings-load-automatically.png)